felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 interviews.
 Most companies will post these on their website.

 Your answers don't have to be clever, especially when asked about regrets and weaknesses.
 Be genuine.
-If you made a mistake, show that your learned something from it.
+If you made a mistake, show that you learned something from it.
 When describing your weaknesses, don't turn them into strengths.
 Show that you're aware of them and let the interviewer know how you handle them.[^best-advice]